September 2, 2014

 I don’t sell cosmetics in my office.
 There are so many different treatments for skin cancer and other innovations in medical dermatology.
 By focusing my attention on medical dermatology, I think I do a better job of taking care of the problems that my patients come to see me about.

 Further, I would want my Mother to visit a clean, organized office, where people were available to help with the many complicated aspects of medical care.
 I would want her to see a doctor, not an assistant, someone who is Board Certified in his or her specialty.
 I would want that doctor to be experienced.
-I would want that doctor, and their staff, to be kind
+I would want that doctor, and their staff, to be kind and compassionate.

 It is my opinion that attention to detail is one of the things that separates Treasure Coast Dermatology from other practices.
 Whether it’s helping you navigate your insurance, explaining some of the complicated medical procedures that we do, or simply helping you make appointments for the doctors I refer you to, we do it.